RedHatInsights/inventory-schemas/README.md

 1. Once a pull request is opened to update a pre-existing field and all the requested changes are resolved, someone from [RedHatInsights/host-based-inventory-comitters team](https://github.com/orgs/RedHatInsights/teams/host-based-inventory-committers) should open a merge request with [App-SRE](https://gitlab.cee.redhat.com/service/app-interface/-/tree/master/data/services/insights/host-inventory/queries) to query the database for potential impact to the HBI reporters.

-2. The person from HBI team will analyze the data returned from the App-SRE job and produce a report similiar to to the following and post it in the pull request thread.
+2. The HBI team member will analyze the data returned from the App-SRE job, produce a report similar to to the following, and post it in the pull request thread.

     | Reporters | Result | Count |
     | --- | --- | --- |